dfinity/bitcoin-canister/bootstrap/README.md

 If the height returned here is < `$HEIGHT - 10`, then run `./step_1_retry.sh` for a minute or two, which downloads more Bitcoin blocks, and try again.

-## 4. Compute the files needed for the canister state
+## 4. Compute the Bitcoin Canister's State

 ```
 ./step_2.sh $BITCOIN_DIR $HEIGHT